DataSystemsLab/recdb-postgresql/README.txt

 We provide the MovieLens data to build a "Hello-World" movie recommendation application using RecDB.
 You can load the data using the sql script called "initmovielens1mdatabase.sql" stored in "./PostgreSQL" directory.
 We provide the dataset at "./PostgreSQL/moviedata / MovieLens1M/" directory.

 ### Recommendation Query
-In the recommendation query, the user needst specify the ratings table and also specify where the user, item, and rating value columns are in that table.
-Moreover, the user has to designate the recommendation algorithm to be used to generate recommendation.
-An example is given below:
+In the recommendation query, the user needs to specify the ratings table and also specify where the user, item, and rating value columns are in that table.
+Moreover, the user has to designate the recommendation algorithm to be used to predict item ratings.
+For example, if MovieRatings(userid,itemid,ratingval) represents the ratings table in a movie recommendation application, then to recommend top-10 movies based the rating prediceted using Item-Item Collaborative filtering (applying cosine similarity measure) algorithm to user 1, the user writes the following SQL:

 ```
 SELECT * FROM RATINGS R
 RECOMMEND R.itemid TO R.userid ON R.ratingval
 USING ItemCosCF
 WHERE R.userid = 1
+OREDER BY R.ratingval
+LIMIT 10
 ```

 ### Materializing Recommenders